facette/facette/docs/man/facettectl.8.md

 # DESCRIPTION

-Facette is a graphing web front-end for RRD files.
+Facette is a a web application to display time series data from various sources — such as collectd, Graphite or InfluxDB — on graphs.

 This utility administrates the application.

 # COMMANDS